divs4debu/AlgorithmLab/README.md

 # AlgorithmLab
-hold the programs given to us in the Algorithm and Data Structure lab
+Hold the programs given to AMU students in the Algorithm and Data Structure lab (2nd Year Computer Engineering)